kant/MulticopterSim/README.md

-See the [main branch](https://github.com/simondlevy/MulticopterSim) for details.
+See the [master branch](https://github.com/simondlevy/MulticopterSim) for details.